keeweb/kdbxweb/README.md

 Entries, groups and meta are consistent against merging in any direction with any state.
 Due to format limitations, p2p entry history merging and some non-critical fields in meta can produce phantom records or deletions, so correct entry history merging is supported only with one central replica.
-Merge limitations: entry/group sets are considered unordered.
-Items order is not guaranteed, reorder doesn't work at all.
+Items order is not guaranteed but the algorithm tries to preserve it.
 ```javascript
 var db = kdbxweb.Kdbx.load(data, credentials); // load local db
 // work with db